Getting started with Uptrace and OpenTelemetry

 clickhouse-client -q "CREATE DATABASE uptrace"

-When started, Uptrace will connect to the ClickHouse database specified in uptrace.yml config and will automatically create required tables and views.
+On startup, Uptrace connects to the ClickHouse database specified in the uptrace.yml configuration file and automatically creates the required tables and views.

 ch: